 Just you wait a little while, Soon the man in black will come And with his little chopper He will chop you up!
 You're out!

-Something similar happens in The Night of the Hunter right after the children's father has been hanged, and the other kids in town mock them by singing the song "Hing, Hang, Hung".
+In The Night of the Hunter, right after the children's father has been hanged, and the other kids in town mock them by singing the song "Hing, Hang, Hung".
 This in itself is pretty creepy, but it doesn't get better when the little girl, too young to fully understand what has happened, cheerfully hums it to herself afterwards.

 Hing, Hang, Hung, See what the hangman done, Hung, Hang, Hing See the robber swing, Hing, Hang, Hing, Hang, Hing, Hang, Hing, Hang, Now my song is done